microsoft/ImagineCup/2-Building-a-Team/3.Team-Collaboration-Tools/README.md

 ## Summary
 As part of this lesson, you’ve learned the following:
+- Microsoft Teams is a team communication platform that your team can use to video chat, and converse.
+- GitHub is a website and cloud-based service that helps developers store and manage their code, as well as track and control changes to their code.
+Teams can also use it to organize their projects and their work.

 👉  [**Move on the to the next section here!**](../../3-Generating-Project-Ideas/README.md)